ceramicSoda/startupscript/README.md

 It supposed to run on apt distros without any graphical environment and login manager.

 ## Usage
-Be root
-Clone it, run it via
+Be root, сlone it, run it via
 ```
   bash run.sh
 ```